What should I bring to a Wild One's session?

 Do you have a woodland toilet?

-We have a compost toilet with wheelchair access, otherwise you can go for a Wild Wee.
+We have a compost toilet, otherwise you are welcome to go for a Wild Wee.

 We believe children benefit and get more from our sessions if they are dropped off.
 This gives them the opportunity to learn to manage their own risks in a safe environment, become independent, build confidence and self-awareness.
 As our sessions are child led, having parents there can really restrict their creativity and ability to lead and learn from each other.